Who-Are-We-Now/What-is-Life/src/index.md

 The billiard ball universe I’ve just described may seem abstract or arbitrary, but nineteenth-century theorists like Boltzmann had become interested in this problem for the most practical of reasons: it was the physics behind steam power, hence the entire Industrial Revolution.
 Engineering had preceded theory, as it often does.

-{% img 'newcomen' %}Thomas Newcomen (1664–1729), an English inventor and Baptist lay preacher, devised the first practical fuel-burning engine in 1712\.
+{% img_x 'newcomen-watt' %}Thomas Newcomen (1664–1729), an English inventor and Baptist lay preacher, devised the first practical fuel-burning engine in 1712\.
 It was based on a heating-and-cooling cycle.
 First, steam from a boiler was allowed to flow into a cylindrical chamber, raising a piston; then, the steam valve closed, and a second valve opened, injecting a jet of cold water, causing the steam to condense and pull the piston back down.
-As the piston rose and fell, it rocked a giant beam back and forth, which, in Newcomen’s original design, was used to pump water out of flooded mines (which, in turn, supplied the coal these engines would soon be consuming so voraciously).{% endimg %}
+As the piston rose and fell, it rocked a giant beam back and forth, which, in Newcomen’s original design, was used to pump water out of flooded mines (which, in turn, supplied the coal these engines would soon be consuming so voraciously).

-{% img 'watt' %}Scottish inventor and entrepreneur James Watt (1736–1819) greatly improved the steam engine design in 1776, making it a practical replacement for human and animal power across a wide range of applications.
+Scottish inventor and entrepreneur James Watt (1736–1819) greatly improved the steam engine design in 1776, making it a practical replacement for human and animal power across a wide range of applications.
 This was when the Industrial Revolution really got underway; for the first time, human-made machines began to *metabolize* on a large scale, “eating” complex organic molecules to perform mechanical work.

 Soon, far more energy would be flowing through this artificial metabolism than through the Krebs cycle in our own bodies.[^40] It was, in the broad sense I’ve been using in this book, a major evolutionary transition: a symbiogenetic event between humans and machines, like earlier symbioses between humans and draft animals.
-Machine metabolism allowed human society to explode from its pre-industrial scale (about one billion people in 1800, most of whom lived in extreme poverty) to its scale today (eight billion, most of whom no longer live in poverty).[^41] In the process, we’ve become nearly as dependent on machines for our continued existence as they are on us.{% endimg %}
+Machine metabolism allowed human society to explode from its pre-industrial scale (about one billion people in 1800, most of whom lived in extreme poverty) to its scale today (eight billion, most of whom no longer live in poverty).[^41] In the process, we’ve become nearly as dependent on machines for our continued existence as they are on us.{% endimg_x %}

 However, even as coal-powered engines transformed the Victorian landscape—both figuratively and literally, for the pollution was dire—nobody understood them at a deep level.
 What *was* heat, and how could it be converted into physical work?
 For a time, the leading theory held that heat was a kind of invisible, weightless fluid, “caloric,” that could flow spookily into and through other matter.